-- Shape or mold the 12-in. piece of parchment paper over the outside of the 6-in. bowl.
-Invert bowl onto a parchment paper-lined baking sheet.
+- Shape or mold the 12-in. piece of parchment over the outside of the 6-in. bowl.
+Invert bowl onto a parchment-lined baking sheet.
 Secure paper edges by tucking between bowl and sheet.

-- Cut a small hole in the corner of pastry or plastic bag; insert basket-weave tip.
+- Cut a small hole in the corner of pastry bag; insert basket-weave tip.
 Fill bag with meringue.

 - Begin the first vertical line by overlapping the edge of the paper-covered bowl base by 1/2 in. and pipe meringue down toward the